Therapy for Twice Exceptional Adults in NYC

 How therapy helps twice exceptional adults

 We don't pathologize the way your mind works.
 We don't try to sand down the parts of you that are intense, driven, or unconventional.
 The goal is to understand what's been costing you, and to build a life that works with your actual nervous system rather than against it.
+You don't need to have this fully figured out before any of this becomes useful.

 The grief of a late realization